Tempeh

 Tempeh or tempe (/ˈtɛmpeɪ/; ꦠꦺꦩ꧀ꦥꦺ, /jv/) is a traditional Indonesian food made from fermented soybeans.
 It is made by a natural culturing and controlled fermentation process that binds soybeans into a cake form.
 A fungus, Rhizopus oligosporus or Rhizopus oryzae, is used in the fermentation process and is also known as tempeh starter.

 It is native of the island of Java, where it is a staple source of protein.
 Like tofu, tempeh is made from soybeans, but it is a whole-soybean product with different nutritional characteristics and textural qualities.
 Tempeh's fermentation process and its retention of the whole bean give it a higher content of protein, dietary fiber, and vitamins.
 It has a firm texture and an earthy flavor, which becomes more pronounced as it ages.

-While previously not prominent in western countries, sales of tempeh were reported to have suddenly taken off in the UK in 2025.

 Etymology

 The term tempe is thought to be derived from the Old Javanese tumpi, a whitish food made of fried batter made from sago or rice flour which resembles rempeyek.
 The historian Denys Lombard also suggests that it could be linked to a later term tape or tapai which means 'fermentation'.

 In the western world, tempeh rather than tempe is the most common spelling, to emphasise that the final "e" is pronounced.
 The first known usage of this spelling is in an 1896 German article.
 Other spellings, such as témpé, were also used, but tempeh has become the standard spelling in English since the 1960s.